3Alan/bot-test/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Th1is website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation